luthfimaajid/create-kuproy/README.md

 ### Configure Frontend
 **&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 Change directory to frontend**

-Open new terminal and go the root project directory then go to the frontend folder by typing:
+Open new terminal in the root project directory then go to the frontend folder by typing:
 ```
 cd frontend
 ```